 - The positive end of the battery should be entirely flush and the contacts should not be raised

-The vendor are issuing refunds for anyone that wants to return the batteries or replace the batteries when they get a new order in and confirm that it is indeed the authentic Sony VTC5’s.
+The vendors are issuing refunds for anyone that wants to return the batteries or replace the batteries when they get a new order in and confirm that it is indeed the authentic Sony VTC5’s.
 The vendor has pulled the item off of their website until that time.
 A copy of the email can be found below: